Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Related work

-Unlike prior methods which derive fingerprints directly from noise signals or the frequency domain, we propose several novel loss functions to learn GM fingerprints.
+Unlike prior methods which derive fingerprints directly from noise signals or the frequency domain, we propose several novel loss functions to learn GM fingerprints in an unsupervised manner (Tab.~\ref{tab:rel_works}).
 We further show that our fingerprint estimation can generalize well to other related tasks.